The-Chum-Bucket/ASRS/README.md

-# ASRS - Automated Sample Retrieval System
+# NORA - Nearshore Ocean Retrieval Apparatus
-Contributors: Jack Anderson, Emma Lucke, Danny Gutierrez, Deeba Khosravi, and Jorge Ramirez Codespace for the Arduino/C++ code running on the P1AM-100 PLC inside of the ASRS, as well as the corresponding Python script on the topside computer.
+Contributors: Jack Anderson, Emma Lucke, Danny Gutierrez, Deeba Khosravi, and Jorge Ramirez Codespace for the Arduino/C++ code running on the P1AM-100 PLC inside of NORA, as well as the corresponding Python script on the topside computer.

 ##  Setting Up `.env` Configuration